Acacia stenophylla: Distribution

+It mainly occurs from latitude 23° to 33° S with a range from 17° to 36°S.

+In altitude, it mainly occurs between 50 and 325 m ASL with a range from near sea level to 625 m.

 Ecology

 Climate

 Acacia stenophylla is most commonly found in a warm arid climatic zone.
-Acacia stenophylla tends to grow to a larger size in semi-arid climates which exist in New South Wales and Queensland.
+A. stenophylla tends to grow to a larger size in semiarid climates, which exist in New South Wales and Queensland.
 The species also expands into the sub-humid zone in Queensland.

-Disregarding the species far southern distribution, the mean maximum temperature of the warmest month is 35–38 °C and the mean minimum of the coolest month 4–7 °C. There are, on average, about 110–130 days per year over 32 °C and 15–50 days over 38 °C.
+Disregarding the species' far southern distribution, the mean maximum temperature of the warmest month is 35–38 °C and the mean minimum of the coolest month 4–7 °C. There are, on average, about 110–130 days per year over 32 °C and 15–50 days over 38 °C.

-Acacia stenphylla is subject to experiencing 1–20 heavy frosts per year, on average.
-The species withstands a variable range of rainfall frequency.
-Rainfall is often amplified by groundwater or periodic flooding.
+A. stenophylla is subject to 1–20 heavy frosts per year, and withstands a variable rainfall frequency.
+Rainfall is often augmented by groundwater or periodic flooding.

 Physiography and soils

 Acacia stenophylla is common throughout the Interior Lowlands physiographic division.
 It is often present on plains and gentle slopes and is common on the banks of watercourses, river flood plains, and depressions.
 The soils are predominantly fine-textured alluvials, red sandy clay and grey cracking clays.
 Soils often have a high pH and may be more saline in the lower horizons.